xma711/notebook/software_engineering/ansible/examples/01_ntp/README.md

-setup
+Setup
 ------------------------

-use the create_remove_ubuntu_test_containers.sh to create the containers.
+Use the create_remove_ubuntu_test_containers.sh to create the containers.

-or use the followings.
+Or use the followings.

-create ubuntu container: docker run -d --net dockernet --ip 192.168.10.101  -v /home/xma/docker/ubuntu_test/.ssh:/root/.ssh --name ubuntu_test_1 --restart always rastasheep/ubuntu-sshd:16.04-customized
+Create ubuntu container: docker run -d --net dockernet --ip 192.168.10.101  -v /home/xma/docker/ubuntu_test/.ssh:/root/.ssh --name ubuntu_test_1 --restart always rastasheep/ubuntu-sshd:16.04-customized

 this rastasheep/ubuntu-sshd:16.04-customized is created using the dockerfile in devops/example_2017/ubuntu_sshd_dockerfile/